 At the 3rd Cameroon International Investment Mining and Exhibition Conference (“CIMEC”; http://cimec2019.com/home/) held on 2-4 September 2019 in Yaoundé, Phase 1 geological data was presented from the World Bank-funded PRECASEM programme (in association with the French and Finnish geological surveys (BRGM and GTK, respectively) and BEIG3).
 This included regional-scale stream-sediment sampling that has confirmed multiple gold anomalies within the new licence areas.

-The licence applications are now live on the government’s mining cadastre and the Company looks forward to providing a further update once the licences are granted, currently anticipated in early 2020, and cementing further Oriole’s first-mover advantage.
+The licence applications are now live on the government’s mining cadastre and the Company looks forward to providing a further update once the licences are granted and cementing further Oriole’s first-mover advantage.